 Global Stablecoins: The Future of Money

 USD Coin (USDC) is issued by regulated financial institutions and redeemable on a 1:1 basis for US dollars.
 Moreover, all USDC reserve assets are subject to monthly attestation reporting from global auditing firm, Grant Thornton LLP.
-That means banks and fintech startups can add digital dollar payments, knowing that each digital dollar is backed by assets held in a regulated bank account.
+That means banks and fintech startups can add dollar digital currency payments, knowing that each USDC is backed by assets held at a regulated financial institution.
 USDC is open, global, transparent, liquid, and regulated, which explains why it has become a market-leading stablecoin with over $20 billion in circulation.
 What’s more, USDC has experienced broad ecosystem adoption since its launch in September 2018.
 Today, USDC has been integrated into hundreds of products and services and is used for trading, payments, remittance, lending and in the growing DeFi market.

 What Are Stablecoins?